 Statically linked ØMQ / 0MQ / ZeroMQ for Python

-This package provides a statically-linked version of the zmq Python library, which is the official interface between Python and the ØMQ messaging library.
-You can find the exuberant ØMQ web site here:
+This package provides a statically-linked version of the zmq Python library, which is the official interface between Python and the ØMQ messaging library:

 The official distribution for the zmq library is called pyzmq here on PyPI, and is maintained by Brian E. Granger:

 This pyzmq-static distribution was created by Brandon Craig Rhodes after he became frustrated with having to install both libuuid-dev and ZeroMQ itself on every machine where he then wanted to install pyzmq.
-Whether you use Linux or Windows, this package should download and compile with a quick pip install assuming that you have the normal tools in place for building Python extension modules at all (which are, specifically, the GNU C and C++ compilers for POSIX systems, and the free Microsoft Visual C++ 2008 Express for Windows machines).
+Whether you use Linux or Windows, this package should download and compile with a quick pip install without requiring any dependencies beyond the normal tools for building Python extension modules at all (which are, specifically, the GNU C and C++ compilers for POSIX systems, and the free Microsoft Visual C++ 2008 Express for Windows machines).

 This Python package is statically linked against ØMQ: it carries its own copy of ØMQ around inside of it.
 If your Python program imports other libraries or modules that themselves link against ØMQ, then linking or runtime problems might arise.